Best Small-Cap Critical-Minerals Stocks — May 2026 Update

-5 small-cap critical minerals and rare-earth stocks scored on balance sheet, cash runway, and growth.
-April 2026 data after Trump Project Vault launch.
+5 small-cap rare-earth and critical minerals stocks ranked on balance sheet and cash runway.
+April 2026 picks after Project Vault.
+See the list.

 On February 2, 2026, President Trump announced Project Vault — a $12 billion initiative to build a U.S. Strategic Critical Minerals Reserve, combining a $10B Export-Import Bank loan with $2B in private capital.
 Within 48 hours, US-exposed rare earth and lithium small-caps ripped 15-40%.
 Two months later, the question is which names have the fundamentals to survive the eventual pullback.